krbnite/krbnite.github.io/_posts/2019-11-11-Ai4-Healthcare.md

     * contributes to modern healthcare IT needs
   - purhcased Fitbit
   - Verily in general
-    * patent fo smart syring
+    * patent fo smart syringe
     * patent for verb surgical, a robotics startup
     * patent grant for digital atery blood pressure monitor
   - Citiblock health
   - Smart City project w/ Smart Healthcare initiatives

+Google:  Verily Calicao CapitalG DeepMind

 Basically, Google will likely be a major player in all areas of healthcare and smaller business should think about how they can form a symbiotic relationship with that so they can provide a value-added service, etc.